 In this section of our website, we have answered hundreds and hundreds of questions our clients have asked us over the years.
-Instead of looking all over the Internet for an answer to a question you have about license defense in New York City, spend 10 seconds and see if we have answered it here.
+Instead of looking all over the Internet for an answer to a question you have about health care law or license defense in New York, spend 10 seconds and see if we have answered it here.
 Here’s how to find your answer….

 One, just to the right, you will see a SEARCH BOX.
 Just type your question in the box and press your enter key.
 Every answer on this site that is related to your question will fill your screen.

 Or two, just below and to the right, are the Categories we’ve answered questions on.
 Just go the specific topic you have a question on and click the topic.
 Every question related to that topic will appear on your screen.

 And remember, if you need assistance with health care law or license defense, call us at 212-577-6677.

 If you plead guilty to DUI in New York, your nursing license is definitely in jeopardy.

 Whether or not it will be suspended or revoked depends both on the circumstances of the case, and how you choose to handle the ramifications.